The Ultimate Guide to Men’s Shirt Collars

 What is a Chinese Collar?

-The Chinese Collar is also referred to as a Mandarin Collar.
-It is a short, upright collar that doesn’t fold over.
-It’s clean, minimal, and gives off a modern yet timeless look.
-You’ll also hear it called a Nehru Collar or a Band Collar or even a Grandad Collar , depending on slight variations in style.
-Originating from traditional Chinese garments, this collar has made its way into Western fashion as a sleek, contemporary alternative to standard collar types .
+You may also hear it called a Nehru Collar, Band Collar, or even Grandad Collar, depending on slight variations in style.
+Originating from traditional Chinese garments, this collar has made its way into Western fashion as a sleek, contemporary alternative to standard collar types.

 Is There a Difference Between a Cuban Collar and a Camp Collar?

-Yes and no. The terms are often used interchangeably, but there’s a slight distinction.
-A Cuban Collar typically has a more structured V-shaped neckline and is often found on retro-inspired shirts, while a Camp Collar is a more relaxed, open style often seen on casual, lightweight shirts.
-Either way, they both bring a vintage, laid-back flair to your wardrobe.
+The terms are often used interchangeably, but there is a slight distinction.
+A Cuban Collar typically has a more structured V-shaped neckline and is often found on retro-inspired shirts, while a Camp Collar is usually a more relaxed, open style seen on casual, lightweight shirts.

 In a Snapshot: 10 Types of Shirt Collars and When to Wear Them